Apply for a grant

 - The Lincoln Foundation only supports organizations that respect and encourage diversity and adhere to nondiscriminatory practices.
 Women and ethnic minorities should be adequately represented on an applicant organization's board of directors.

-- Support will only be considered in communities where the corporation has a significant business presence and employee base.
+- Organizations must have a minimum of three years of financial reports and performance data to share demonstrating financial stability and the ability to track outcomes.
+Support will only be considered in communities where the corporation has a significant business presence and employee base.

 How and when to apply